dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/01-slice-and-dice/index.md

 ### 🖥️ Technologies

-Find out underlying technologies -> not K8s, but standard VM running in GCP with app deployed as processes
+Find out underlying technologies -> in this case, we have K8s.
 > 💡 Understand the infrastructure to enrich observability data.

 🔍 Questions to Ask